-Since 1990, when magnetization of an ensemble of 10^7 mesoscopic rings had been detected experimentally [1], the problem of magnetization of quantum dots of two-dimensional electron gas (2DEG) or persistent currents attracted a great deal of attention (see e.g. [2,3] and Refs. therein).
-It is well known that a magnetic field gives no magnetization in a classical system at thermal equilibrium (see e.g. [4]).
-Thus, the persistent currents have a quantum origin and are relatively weak corresponding to values of one electron current of typical strength $3 \times 10^{-3} ev_F/L_p$ [1] where v_F is the Fermi velocity and L_p is a perimeter of quantum dot.
-Due to that skillful experimental efforts had been required to detect persistent currents of strength $I_0 = ev_F/L_p$ in an isolated ballistic ring [5].
+Since 1990, when the magnetization of an ensemble of 10^7 mesoscopic rings was detected experimentally [1], the problem of magnetization of quantum dots of twodimensional electron gas (2DEG) or persistent currents has attracted a great deal of attention (see e.g. [2,3] and Refs. therein).
+It is well-known that a magnetic field gives no magnetization in a classical system at thermal equilibrium (see e.g. [4]).
+Thus, the persistent currents have a quantum origin and are relatively weak, corresponding to values of one electron current of typical strength $3 \times 10^{-3} ev_F/L_p$ [1] where v_F is the Fermi velocity and L_p is a perimeter of quantum dot.
+Subsequently skillful experimental efforts have been required to detect persistent currents of strength $I_0 = ev_F/L_p$ in a single, isolated ring, where the experiments have been done for diffusive [5] and ballistic [6] electron dynamics inside a ring.
+A detailed description of these experimental and theoretical studies is given in references [2,3].

-The effects of ac-field on magnetization of mesoscopic dots have been discussed in [6,7].
+The effects of ac-field on magnetization of mesoscopic dots have been discussed in [7,8].
 It was shown that ac-driving induces persistent currents which strength oscillates with magnetic flux.
-The amplitude of the current is proportional to the intensity of microwave field but still its amplitude is small compared to one electron current ev_F/L_p .
-Such currents have pure quantum origin and are essentially given only by one electron on a quantum level near the Fermi level.
-Experimental investigations of magnetization induced by ac-driving have been reported in [8, 9].
-The amplitude of induced currents was in a qualitative agreement with the theoretical predictions [6,7].
-However, the strength of currents in one ring was rather weak (less than nA) and it was necessary to use an ensemble of 10^5 rings to detect induced magnetization.
+The amplitude of the current is proportional to the intensity of microwave field but still its amplitude is small compared to a one electron current ev_F/L_p .
+Such currents have purely quantum origin and are essentially given only by one electron on a quantum level near the Fermi level.
+Experimental investigations of magnetization induced by ac-driving have been reported in [9, 10].
+The amplitude of induced currents was in a qualitative agreement with the theoretical predictions [7,8].
+However, the strength of currents in one ring was rather weak (less than nA) and it was necessary to use an ensemble of 10^5 rings to detect the induced magnetization.

 In this work we show that a liner-polarized microwave field generates strong orbital currents and magnetization in ballistic quantum dots.
-The magnetization (average nonzero momentum) of a dot is proportional to the number of electrons inside the dot and to the intensity of microwave field.
-The sign of magnetization depends on orientation of polarization in respect to symmetry axis of the dot.
-It is assumed that without microwave field the dot is in a thermal equilibrium characterized by the Fermi-Dirac distribution with a temperature T. A microwave field drives the system to a new stationary state with non-zero stationary magnetization to which contribute all electrons inside the dot.
-The steady state appears as a result of equilibrium between energy growth induced by a microwave field and relaxation which drives the system to thermal equilibrium.
-In contrast to the persistent currents discussed in [2,3,7]the dynamical magnetization effect discussed here has essentially classical origin and hence it gives much stronger currents.
+The magnetization (average non-zero momentum) of a dot is proportional to the number of electrons inside the dot and to the intensity of the microwave field.
+The sign of the magnetization depends on orientation of the polarization with respect to the symmetry axis of the dot.
+It is assumed that in the absence of the microwave field the dot is in a thermal equilibrium characterized by the Fermi-Dirac distribution with temperature T. The microwave field drives the system to a new stationary state with a non-zero stationary magnetization to which all electrons inside the dot contribute.
+The steady state appears as a result of an equilibrium between the energy growth induced by the microwave field and a relaxation which drives the system to thermal equilibrium.
+In contrast to the persistent currents discussed in [2,3,8]the dynamical magnetization effect discussed here has essentially classical origin and hence it gives much stronger currents.
 However, it disappears in the presence of disorder when the mean free path becomes smaller than the size of the dot.
 Thus the electron dynamics should be ballistic inside the dot which should have a stretched form since the effect is absent inside a ring and is weak inside a square shaped dot.
-Also the effect is most strong when the microwave frequency is comparable with a frequency of electron oscillations inside the dot.
-The above conditions were not fulfilled in the experiments [8,9] and therefor the dynamical magnetization had not be seen there.
+Also the effect is the strongest when the microwave frequency is comparable with frequency of electron oscillations inside the dot.
+The above conditions were not fulfilled in the experiments [9,10] and therefore the dynamical magnetization was not seen there.